kswada77/ImageNet/README.md

 # ImageNet dataset preparation for deep learning study

 ** CURRENTLY EDITING **
+I have been really inspired and motivated by PyImageSearchGurus [https://www.pyimagesearch.com/] for studying and challenging deep learning for computer vision.
+This is really awesome resources.
+I could have challenged to various deep learning architectures, techniques and data preparation, including one of most famous dataset, **ImageNet**.
+ImageNet dataset is available at here [http://www.image-net.org], but only for non-commercial research and/or educational purposes.
+Unfortunately not available to me.
+Instead, I tried downloading via Academic Torrents and prepare data for my deep learning studies.
+I would like to share the steps for this preparation from my experience.

+---
 This page
 * describes the step to **prepare** ImageNet dataset
   - From:   downloading torrent file from  **Academic Torrents**